Confused about nonstick cookware brands?

 About Ceramic Cookware

-Ceramic cookware has been around since 2007.
-Ceramic nonstick coating is made from inorganic sources: that is, sand.
-The inorganic material is made into a gel and sprayed onto the cookware, then baked ("cured") in a very hot oven.
+Ceramic cookware was invented in 2007.
+It is made from sand but includes several other chemicals, most notably titanium dioxide nanoparticles (more on this in a minute).
+The material is made into a sol-gel which is sprayed onto the cookware base, then baked ("cured") in a very hot oven.
 The result is a very hard, very slippery nonstick coating.
-It withstands much higher heat than PTFE, although high heat is not good for its nonstick properties.

 Are PTFE and Teflon the Same Thing?
 (Hint: Yes)